nacho-cs/markxd/README.md

 ## Variants:

-- A CDN that allows you to write markdown, render a document, and save it as a PDF in the browser
+- A CDN that allows you to write markdown, render a document, and save it as a PDF in the browser (In development)
 - A CLI that allows you to convert a markdown file to a PDF in node.js

 ## Browser: